 Internal communication is the glue that holds your organization together.
 When well-executed, it paves the way for business growth and a good brand image.
-Happy and satisfied employees are more likely to become brand ambassadors, and promote the company they work for.
+Happy and satisfied employees are more likely to become brand ambassadors and promote the company they work for.

 What types of internal communication are there?

 Internal communication is what allows organizations to connect with their employees.
 It helps to grow awareness, inform, cultivate involvement, motivate and facilitate cooperation in the decision-making.

-- Task information: Employees want to know what to do.
+- Task information: employees want to know what to do.
 Give the right job description and instruction.

-- Management information is intended to ensure that all activities are done by the right people at the right time.
+- Management information: is intended to ensure that all activities are done by the right people at the right time.
 These are, for instance, schedules.

-- Commercial information: All customer-facing employees need to receive detailed information about products, prices, and services.
+- Commercial information: all customer-facing employees need to receive detailed information about products, prices, and services.

 - Policy information: makes sure that every employee is adequately informed about all kinds of matters, from organizational to legal procedures.

 - HR information: it mainly includes administrative affairs and supports services.

 - Motivational information: growth best occurs in environments where employees are motivated to better themselves and their organizations.
 Include information on social issues and prospects.